-Sprinklers detect a fire in the early stages of development and will operate before the fire enrages and becomes life-threatening.
+Sprinklers detect a fire in its early stages and will operate before the fire enrages and becomes life-threatening.

 The following information and original artwork were kindly provided by the Residential Sprinklers Association (RSA).
 Click here to find out more information about the RSA, residential sprinklers and accredited installers.